WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 ### Binary

-A compact group of imports with a common module name is encoded by: the byte sequence `0x01 0xFF`, the module name, and a [list](https://webassembly.github.io/spec/core/binary/conventions.html#binary-list) (vec) of imports.
-The previous encoding is redefined to produce a group with a single import.
+A compact group of imports with a common module name is encoded by: the module name, an empty name, the byte `0x7F` (in place of the externtype), and a [list](https://webassembly.github.io/spec/core/binary/conventions.html#binary-list) (vec) of import items.
+The previous encoding still produces a single import.

-The byte sequence `0x01 0xFF` will be decoded by existing implementations as an invalid [`name`](https://webassembly.github.io/spec/core/binary/values.html#binary-name) consisting only of `0xFF`.
-Since `0xFF` is not valid in UTF-8, this name should always be rejected by current implementations, and the new encoding is therefore backwards-compatible.
-Additionally, no new section ID is required.

 ```
 ;; Before
 importsec ::== section_2(list(import))
-import    ::== name name externtype
+import    ::== nm1:name nm2:name externtype

 ;; After
 importsec ::== section_2(list(imports))
-imports   ::== name import                  ;; single-item encoding (existing)
+imports   ::== nm1:name import                                     ;; single-item encoding (existing)
-             | 0x01 0xFF name list(import)  ;; multiple-item compact encoding
+             | nm1:name nm2:name 0x7F list(import)  -- if nm2 = "" ;; multiple-item compact encoding
-import    ::== name externtype
+import    ::== nm2:name externtype
 ```

+The `0x7F` will cause existing implementations to fail with "unknown import type" or similar, making this change backward-compatible.
+The value of `7F` is chosen so that this byte may be reinterpreted as LEB128 in the future.

+The expected overall cost of this encoding is just three or four bytes: `0x00` for the empty name, `0x7F` to signal the compact encoding, and likely no more than two bytes for the number of import items to follow.
+As any redundant module name must be at least one byte (for a zero-length name), this encoding should easily pay for itself.

 ### Text format